Postgraduate Course: Research Methods in Applied Psychology (CLPS11066)

 - Demonstrate research literacy through critical appraisal and synthesis of research.

-- Demonstrate logical links between research questions, design and (primary/secondary) data collection.
+- Develop a viable research proposal that can demonstrate logical links between research questions, design and (primary/secondary) data collection.

 |Graduate Attributes and Skills

 ||* Develop your research knowledge that will enable you to discuss, share, present and analyse